microsoft/vscode-docs/api/index.md

 If you are looking for published extensions, head to the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/vscode).

-## What's new in Visual Studio Code extensibility
+## What's new?

-Visual Studio Code updates on a monthly cadence and that applies to the Extension API as well.
+VS Code updates on a monthly cadence, and that applies to the Extension API as well.
 New features and APIs become available every month to increase the power and scope of VS Code extensions.

 To stay current with the Extension API, you can review the monthly release notes, which have dedicated sections covering: